bellmatthewf/matthewbell.dev/src/posts/blog/building-pet-scanning-booth.md

 I believe there are three reasons:
 - 36 was not enough cameras.
 Most booths normally have at least 75 (although that is normally for scanning people which are much larger)
 - The quality of the photos was too low.
 Booths normally use high quality cameras, not Raspberry Pi Zero cams.
 - The backdrop is also normally completely white, which acts as a green screen.
 Because my backdrop was not a solid colour, it made it harder for the stitching software to detect the object inside.
-We can see that happening in the image above where the ground by the drill is included in the model.
+We can see that happening in the image above where the ground by the drill is included in the model.<br><br>

 At this point I'd spend months on this project and decided to call it a wash for now.
 Maybe I'll come back to it at some point in the future but for now I'm going to leave it at that.